arpitbbhayani/articles/blogs/decipher-repeated-key-xor.md

 ## Encryption

-A plain text is encrypted using an encryption key by performing bitwise [XOR](https://en.wikipedia.org/wiki/Exclusive_or) operation on every character.
+A plain text is encrypted using an encryption key by performing a bitwise [XOR](https://en.wikipedia.org/wiki/Exclusive_or) operation on every character.
 The encryption key is repeated until it XORs every single character of the plain text and the resultant stream of bytes is again translated back as characters and sent to the other party.
 These encrypted bytes need not be among the usual printable characters and should ideally be interpreted as a stream of bytes.
 Following is the python-based implementation of this encryption process.

 ```python
 def repeating_key_xor(text: bytes, key: bytes) -> bytes: